andrej5elin/focused_beam/README.md

 [![Build and Deploy](https://github.com/andrej5elin/focused_beam/actions/workflows/deploy.yml/badge.svg)](https://github.com/andrej5elin/focused_beam/actions/workflows/deploy.yml)
 [![lite-badge](https://jupyterlite.rtfd.io/en/latest/_static/badge.svg)](https://andrej5elin.github.io/focused_beam/lab/?path=focused_scalar_beam.ipynb)

 A discrete FFT-based technique to compute electromagnetic field in the vicinity of the focal plane of a high NA objective lens.
 Technique is explained in [[1]](https://doi.org/10.1364/OE.565420).
-It basically performs the discrete numerical implementation of the Debye-Wolf integral.
-Implementation is done in python using jupyter notebooks.
-The notebook was used to create plots in [2].
+The technique is a discrete numerical implementation of the Debye-Wolf integral [2], combined with a numerical field propagator based on modal decomposition, which allows one to compute the field within a small distance from the focal plane, in the near field.
+Implementation is done in python for the jupyter lab IDE.
+The notebook was used to create plots in [3].

 ## Usage notes